 With a plan to comb the ocean underneath Earhart’s supposed flight path, the expedition’s deep water search off the coast of Hawaii was made possible by the use of specialized robotic equipment that we shipped in especially from the continental U.S.

-Three containers weighing 25,890 lbs consisting of the expedition’s underwater Remote Operated Vehicle (ROV) unit traveled more than 2,200 nautical miles by ocean freighter between Los Angeles and Honolulu.
+Three containers weighing 25,890 lbs consisting of the expedition’s underwater Remote Operated Vehicle (ROV) unit travelled more than 2,200 nautical miles by ocean freighter between Los Angeles and Honolulu.
 We also flew in nearly 6,000 lbs of additional equipment from Massachusetts, including the project’s Autonomous Underwater Vehicle (AUV) that uses sonar to continuously search the deep waters for signs of aircraft.

 A key step towards discovery of Earhart’s final moments, the mission was a rewarding one for us.
 And yet, the search for an answer continues.

-8. Giant baby panda, USA to China
+8. Giant panda, USA to China

-- One specially branded Boeing 777 FedEx plane, the Panda Express, on a 16 hour nonstop flight from Washington to Chengdu
+- One specially branded Boeing 777 FedEx plane, the Panda Express, on a 16-hour nonstop flight from Washington to Chengdu

 - Special on-board enclosure maintained at 65 degrees Fahrenheit – just how Bei Bei likes it